chrisdecker/CSC220/README.rst

                                   $ java Main > OUTPUT

-                               Used by the PDF builder script to assemble the Print-out and turn-in portion of assignments.
+                               Used by the PDF builder script to assemble the print-out and turn-in portion of assignments.
 ============================== =================================================

 Run the following from homework root to generate a PDF of the assignment